cKlee/ecpo/examples.md

 # Examples for Enumeration and Chronology of Periodicals Ontology (ECPO)

-In the following examples a hypothetical document ```:Holding``` describes a holding of a periodical held by someone.
+In the following examples a hypothetical document ```:Item``` describes a holding of a periodical held by someone.

-## Statement for a running chronology
+## Statement for a current chronology

-	:Holding ecpo:hasChronology ecpo:Running .
+	:Item ecpo:hasChronology ecpo:Current .

-This statement just says that a document has a running chronology without giving futher information which units are held.
+This statement just says that a document has a current chronology without giving futher information which units are held.

 ## Statement for a closed chronology

-    :Holding ecpo:hasChronology ecpo:Closed .
+    :Item ecpo:hasChronology ecpo:Closed .

 This statement just says that a document has a closed chronology without giving futher information which units are held.

-## Description of a running Chronology
+## Description of a current Chronology

 Given description: v.26,issue 1-

-    :Holding ecpo:hasChronology [
+    :Item ecpo:hasChronology [
-		a ecpo:RunningChronology ;
+		a ecpo:CurrentChronology ;
 		ecpo:hasBeginVolumeCapation "v." ;
 	    ecpo:hasBeginVolumeNumbering "26" ;
 		ecpo:hasBeginIssueCapation "issue" ;